basis-technology-corp/tcl-regex-java/README.md

 * More unit tests; try for full coverage with simple tests.

-* Convert runtime to take CharSequence instead of array/indices.
+* ~~Convert runtime to take CharSequence instead of array/indices.~~

-* Errors.
+* Add thread interrupt checks in appropriate places; where are those?

+### Errors ##

-** parser to report offsets in error messages
+* parser to report offsets in error messages
-** all error messages informative
+* all error messages informative

-* API
+### API ###

-** Talk to Joel about complexity of option flags.
+* Talk to Joel about complexity of option flags.
 I propose to support only full ARE syntax, and always return the 'details' and the captures.
-** define abstract API parallel to j.u.regex, and concrete impl via factory.
+* define abstract API parallel to j.u.regex, and concrete impl via factory.

 * Build alt implementation via JNI

 * Parity testing using REX test suite

-* Code structure.
+### Code structure ###

-** Get rid of 'Guts' and 'Runtime', sink all this into RegExp.
+* Get rid of 'Guts' and 'Runtime', sink all this into RegExp.
-** Decide how far to push java style; this code seems like a place where 'package access' fields are in fact reasonable.
+* Decide how far to push java style; this code seems like a place where 'package access' fields are in fact reasonable.
-** final / private, however, when trivally possible.
+* final / private, however, when trivally possible.
-** bitflags versus enum sets in the guts
+* bitflags versus enum sets in the guts

 * Performance measurement / tuning